 The gathering discussed a diversity of legislative documents, which were identified by the cities to undergo certain adaptations and modifications in order to enable certain changes and infrastructural, logistical, or procedural upgrades.
 These documents ranged from strategic plans, waste management plans, individual laws, and other legislative acts.

 While most of the improvements are looking at making waste disposal and collection visually less intrusive by turning buildings and facilities into waste rooms, several cities also wanted to enhance circular economy principles locally by introducing new solutions for bulky waste (furniture, appliances etc.).
 Waste rooms, which already exist in partner city Cordoba, allow heritage areas and open spaces to be free of containers. enabling tourists and locals to make better use of the public space.
 These rooms host a number of containers for different waste fractions, usually larger than those in the streets, hidden behind a wall with subtle and discrete drawer look-alike opening where locals and tourists can dispose of their waste.
 The larger capacities of the containers also reduce the number of times trucks need to enter a heritage area.

 Reuse and repair centers, on the other hand, is something that few cities saw as an opportunity to enhance their circular economy performance and involve local communities through various socially responsible schemes.
 Other measures included underground containers or containers with a built-in compactor, which do not need to be emptied so frequently.

-The meeting also included few study visits, mainly of the areas the city of Porto identified for the implementation of their new practices in the Ribeira heritage area.
-The participants could see current waste management practices and what is expected to be brought in by the new action plans.
-Apart from this important milestone in the project’s lifetime, the project partners also started looking at an even bigger one which would occur in June next year, the Final Conference in Cordoba - something to look forward to!
+The meeting also included a few study visits, mainly of the areas the city of Porto identified for the implementation of their new practices in the Ribeira heritage area.
+The participants witnessed how waste management is currently done and what will change thanks to the new action plans.
+Apart from this important milestone in the lifetime of the project, the partners also started looking at an even bigger one which will take place in June next year: the final conference in Cordoba - something to look forward to!